permutationlock/zimpl/README.md

     }
 };

-test "use FixedBufferReader as a reader" {
+test "define and use a reader" {
     const FixedBufferReader = struct {
         buffer: []const u8,
         pos: usize = 0,